cheeyeo/face_recognition/README.md

 ### 4.1 Facial Alignment

-#### Intent
+### Intent
 The extracted facial images are of different orientations and scale.
-This would affect the quality of the embeddings generated as it would not be able to capture the salient facial features accurately.
+This could affect the quality of the embeddings generated as it would not be able to capture the salient facial features accurately.

 Facial alignment attempts to create more accurate facial embeddings by aligning each extracted face in the same position based on the horizontal alignment of the eyes.